nickjag/traderScraper/README.md

-# traderScraper
+# traderWatch
-A node.js scraper for autotrader.com that tracks and displays car price trends.
+A node.js web app that tracks and displays price trends of a car.